j0ma/flores/README.md

 ### Reproduction on Brandeis hardware vol 2

-Second re-reun on Brandeis hardware to investigate whether there is randomness between runs on same GPU
+Second re-run on Brandeis hardware to investigate whether there is randomness between runs on same GPU

 | Lang. pair | Reported | Reproduced  | Difference  | Cloud provider |
 |------------|----------|-------------|-------------|----------------|